univ-of-utah-marriott-library-apple/blade_runner/README.md

 search parameters need to be verified when a match for a computer in JAMF is found.
 Here's a short example scenario:

-* User searches for a computer using barcode 1:
+* User searches for a computer using `barcode 1`:
   * No match found in JAMF.
-    * User then searches for a computer using the asset tag:
+    * User then searches for a computer using the `asset tag`:
       * Match found.
-        * If barcode 1 is enabled in `verify_config.plist`, Blade-Runner will ask the user to verify the information entered for barcode 1 against JAMF's record for barcode 1.
+        * If `barcode 1` is enabled in `verify_config.plist`, Blade-Runner will ask the user to verify the information entered for barcode 1 against JAMF's record for `barcode 1`.

 It is generally the case that any keys enabled in `search_params_config.plist` should also be enabled in `verify_config.plist`.